 Ever since I found out that my husband was cheating on me, I already knew something terrible would happen to my overall health.
-No, it is not like I was already planning to sabotage my well-being so that people could stick around and feel sorry for me.
+No, it is not as though I was already planning to sabotage my well-being so that people could stick around and feel sorry for me.
 It was not like that.
 Instead, I knew that I was going to suffer from a devastating emotional and mental health battle.
-And I was never wrong about it because I eventually endured some of the depressive symptoms sooner than I expected.
+And I was never wrong about it because I eventually endured some of the suicidal thought sooner than I expected.

 But even if I tried my best not to give in, I always find myself constantly feeling alone.
 I hate that I experienced something like this that is awfully painful and genuinely heartbreaking.
 Due to this cheating issue, I was never the same.
 I often have this sentiment that I am a total shit because I am constantly at the end of the rope feeling doubtful of everybody.
 I feel like I am in a dark hole, where nobody sees me getting trapped into an unknown world where there is no way out.
 I feel so hopeless that I consider death as an opinion only to stop my anguish.

-I know that having suicidal thoughts should be put on the priority list of mental health warning signs.
-But I didn’t pay too close attention to telling anyone what is in my head because these thoughts just come and go.
-But sometimes, even if I can shrug off these thoughts, I still fear them.
-I know it represents a psychological problem that can push me to do it one of these days.
+But I didn’t pay too close attention to telling anyone what is in my head because it just come and go.
+But sometimes, even if I can shrug off these notions, I still fear them.
+I know my notions represent a psychological problem that can push me to do it one of these days.
 How sure am I with that?
 It is because I attempted to look for several options on how to accomplish a sudden death.
 With that sort of thought and behavior, I realized that there is a need to talk about it.

 With that, I chose a different path and went to vent out my emotions to a stranger.
 That is where I decided to undergo a counseling service.
-Counseling provided me with a tiny glimmer of hope to keep me going.
-The counselor somehow helped me think clearly and realized that all this heartache and mental dilemma should not influence my will of living.
+Self-harm counseling provided me with a glimmer of hope to keep me going.
+The counselor somehow helped me think clearly and thought that all this heartache and suicidal ideation should not influence my will of living.
 Counseling prevented me from doing something that I honestly do not want to do.
-It made me rethink my goals in life and enabled me to accomplish a fast emotional and mental health recovery.
+It made me rethink my goals in life and enabled me to accomplish a fast emotional and thought recovery.